-Our Hong Kong company formation agents can help foreign companies interested in establishing their presence here to choose between the subsidiary and the branch office.
+Our experts specializing in setting up a company in Hong Kong can help foreign companies interested in establishing their presence here to choose between the subsidiary and the branch office.

 The subsidiary is the most popular business form chosen by foreign companies in Hong Kong.
 The subsidiary is a private limited liability company registered in Hong Kong treated as a separate legal entity from its parent company, thus the liabilities of the subsidiary do not extend to the parent company, as they would in the case of a branch in Hong Kong.

 The four main traits of the subsidiary in Hong Kong can be summarized as follows: